dmx-systems/dmx-documentation/docs/user.rst

 The fourth tab "View" gives you access to what is called a "View Configuration".
 With view configurations you can control the *visual appearance* of topics and associations of a specific type.
-So, editing a view configuration influences how items are rendered across all topicmaps.
+So, editing a view configuration influences how items are rendered across all Topicmaps.
 At the moment, DMX allows you to perform the following customizations for topic and association types:

 * Topic Types: *Icon, Font Color, Background Color*